remcohaszing/monaco-yaml/README.md

 * Formatting
 * Document Symbols
 * Syntax highlighting
-* Automatically load remote schema files
+* Automatically load remote schema files (by enabling DiagnosticsOptions.enableSchemaRequest)

 Schemas can also be provided by configuration.
 See [here](https://github.com/Microsoft/monaco-json/blob/master/src/monaco.d.ts) for the API that the JSON plugin offers to configure the JSON language support.